Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

 Rubidium Rydberg atoms in $np$ states with ${32<n<38}$ can resonantly exchange energy through a set of few-body dipole-dipole interactions~\cite{tretyakov_observation_2017,liu_time_2020}.
 An applied electric field tunes these interactions into resonance via the Stark effect.
-For example, Liu \textit{et al.} initially excited a sample of atoms in a magneto-optical trap to the $36p_{3/2,|m_j|=1/2}$ state, which we label as the $p$ state.
+For example, Liu \textit{et al.}\ initially excited a sample of atoms in a magneto-optical trap to the $36p_{3/2,|m_j|=1/2}$ state, which we label as the $p$ state.
 The energetically nearby $36p_{3/2,|m_j|=3/2}$, or $p'$ state, was initially unpopulated.
-As shown in Fig.~\ref{fig:simplemodel}(a) by the solid black arrows, two $p$ atoms can resonantly exchange energy by the field-tuned interaction
+As shown in Fig.~\ref{fig:spps-model}, two $p$ atoms can resonantly exchange energy by the two-body field-tuned interaction